xsf/xmpp-providers-website/content/provider-file-generator.md

 If you are an admin of a provider, and you plan to make additional data available to the XMPP Providers project, this generator is for you.

-Fill out the form below and click 'Generate' at the bottom to create and download your own Provider File.
+Fill out the form below and click **Generate Provider File** at the bottom to create and download your own provider file.

 {{< provider-file-generator >}}